agboolafullstack/timestamps/README.md

 eksctl get nodegroup --cluster=<clusterName>
 # List Nodes in current kubernetes cluster
 kubectl get nodes -o wide
+  aws eks --region eu-west-1 update-kubeconfig --name my-cluster

-# Our kubectl context should be automatically changed to new cluster kubectl config view --minify
+# kubectl context should be automatically changed to new cluster
+kubectl config view --minify
+aws eks --region eu-west-1 update-kubeconfig --name my-cluster kubectl get pods -n timestamps kubectl get svc -n timestamps then use a27e1aa17e2da405cb6d27a29fa106c8-810966963.eu-west-1.elb.amazonaws.com  to enter details

+TO DO
+hpa and autoscalling is done but I have to explain how it works.